Why should you take better care of yourself?

 What are the best ways to prevent chronic illness?

-The Center for Disease Control says the best life choices to help prevent chronic illnesses are to:
+The Centers for Disease Control says the best choices you can make to help prevent chronic illnesses are:

 • quit smoking,